polar-bookstore/http-server/README.md

 # http-server: a simple static HTTP server

 `http-server` is a simple, zero-configuration command-line static HTTP server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development and learning.
-We add this sentence to try and trigger builds.
+We add this sentence to try and trigger builds and add these words again.

 ![Example of running http-server](https://github.com/http-party/http-server/raw/master/screenshots/public.png)